Date of birth

 He has gone on to become a regular for his country – starting in Euro 2016 qualifying clashes against Turkey, the Czech Republic, Iceland and Kazakhstan this season.

-At Reading, a last minute winner at The Valley in February 2016 earned the forward immediate cult hero status and goals at Leeds and QPR were added to his tally before a broken ankle suffered at the start of the 2016-17 season set him back, sidelining him for much of the first season under Jaap Stam.
+At Reading, a last minute winner at The Valley in February 2016 earned the forward immediate cult hero status and goals at Leeds and QPR were added to his tally before a broken ankle suffered at the start of the 2016-17 season set him back, before leaving the club in the summer of 2018 upon the expiration of his contract.